Sunbeam Motor Car Company: Vehicles and aircraft

 During the First World War Sunbeam built trucks and ambulances.
 It also participated in the Society of British Aircraft Constructors pool which shared aircraft designs with anyone that could build them.
 In this role Sunbeam produced 15 Short Bombers powered by their own Sunbeam Gurkha engines, 20 Short Type 827s, 50 Short 310s, and others including Avro 504 trainers; they even designed their own Sunbeam Bomber, which lost to a somewhat simpler Sopwith design.
 Sunbeam had produced 647 aircraft of various types by the time the lines shut down in early 1919.

 End of an era and sale to Darracq

 Marston's third son, Roland, had been expected to take over as chairman of Sunbeam but he suddenly died in March 1918 and John Marston himself died the morning after Roland's funeral.
 He was aged 82.
-Cureton was already in poor health and would die in 1921.
+Cureton was already in poor health, and died in 1921.
 They had made Coatalen a joint managing director in 1914 alongside William Marklew Iliff (1873–1957).